NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 It means if you don’t have a strong support system or aren’t already in a network of people who are driven, passionate, or entrepreneurial, then you’ll want to immerse yourself in online (or in-person) groups of like-minded people.

-Whether it’s a group you have to pay to get into (like a mastermind) or a group that’s totally free (like a Facebook group or someone’s free membership), be sure to join at least five in total.
+Whether it’s a group you have to pay to get into (like a mastermind or membership) or a group that’s totally free (like a Facebook group), be sure to join at least five in total.
+No more than that though because then it gets hard and exhausting to keep up with them all (speaking from personal experience).

-Here are three free online biz communities you can join today:
+Here are three free online business communities you can join today:

 03) Have a Plan for When Things Don’t Go Your Way

-Pretty much no one likes to prepare for rough or slow periods in biz, but trust me when I tell you a plan for what to do will make all the difference!
+Pretty much no one likes to prepare for rough or slow periods in business, but believe me when I tell you a plan for what to do will make all the difference!

 Instead of feeling down and not sure what you need to do to get out of the slump, you’ll feel much better trusting and implementing your rough patch plan.